bmaz/bmaz.github.io/index.md

 layout: default
 ---

+# Research Engineer

+## Current Work
+I work at the French medialab, an interdisciplinary research laboratory that investigates the role of digital technology in our societies.
+My research focuses on the collection and analysis of social media data, using natural language processing and data mining methods.

-## Research Project
+## PhD

-I am a PhD student working on **mutual influences between social media and traditional news media**.
-My research project is
+During my PhD, I worked on **mutual influences between social media and traditional news media**.
+My research project was
-bi-disciplinary: to make sense of datasets containing millions of messages a day, I use machine learning techniques.
+bi-disciplinary: to make sense of datasets containing millions of messages a day, I used machine learning techniques.
-On the other hand, I use econometrical methods to understand the causalities between social media activity and publications by news media.
-My thesis is funded by the [Institut National de l'Audiovisuel](https://www.ina.fr) (the French Multimedia Institute) and co-supervised by [CentraleSupélec](http://www.centralesupelec.fr/).
+On the other hand, I used econometrical methods to understand the causal effect of social media activity on publications by news media.
+My thesis was funded by the [Institut National de l'Audiovisuel](https://www.ina.fr) (the French Multimedia Institute) and co-supervised by [CentraleSupélec](http://www.centralesupelec.fr/).
+**Main supervisor:**
+[Céline Hudelot](http://perso.ecp.fr/~hudelotc/) CentraleSupelec, Mathematics and Interaction with Computer Sciences (MICS) Laboratory

+**Co-supervisor:**
+[Nicolas Hervé](http://www.herve.name/pmwiki.php/Main/HomePage) Institut National de l’Audiovisuel, Research Department

 ***